-[epistemic status: speculation about things domains I have little contact with]
+[epistemic status: speculation about domains I have little contact with, and know little about]

 I’m rereading Samo Burja’s draft, Great Founder Theory.
 In particular, I spent some time today thinking about living, dead, and lost traditions and chains of Master-Apprenticeship relationships.